mihir763/VEYG2k23/README.md

 # event-managment-system---saffrony-collage

-♐In This Website, the data of the VEYG'23 event of Saffronay College has been stored.🗃️ Anyone can read the data and then REGISTER and as per the requirement QR CODE based online payment booking the event JOINS the competition.🛑
+♐In This Website, the data of the VEYG'23 event of Saffronay College has been stored.🗃️The platform is divided into 2 parts, each of which will have various events corresponding to the Degree and Diploma event for which the student has to register.
+Consequently, an Admin panel has been created, in which the Status can be changed based on the student's Registration data.
+Then, a Report will be generated for each event based on the student's data.🛑

 | How to Run |